Cerfa 2086 Common Errors: The 7 Mistakes That Trigger a French Crypto Reassessment (2026)

 - Omitting the portfolio-value input for each disposal.

-- Declaring crypto-to-crypto as taxable (it is not, for occasional investors).
+- Declaring crypto-to-crypto as taxable, which it is not for occasional investors.

-- Assuming the €305 exemption was abolished (it was not — still in force).
+- Assuming the €305 exemption was abolished, when it remains in force.

 1. FIFO instead of the 150 VH bis method